scify/Memor-i-Studio/README.md

 SYSTEM_USER=user
 ```

+In order to then run Launch4J, you will also need to install Java.

 Also, you will need to install the `zip` and `unzip` commands in Linux:

 - `sudo apt install zip`